This article describes the setup steps for Facebook Ads → Google BigQuery pipeline.

 7. Specify the settings for your pipeline:

-- The date that marks the beginning of the period you want to upload cost data for.
-You can set up either the future or past date.
+- The date marks the beginning of the period you want to upload cost data.
+You can set up either the future or the past date.
 In the latter case, learn the existing limitations on historical data import first.

 - Values for source/medium you want to apply by default to the imported data.
 The default values will be used by OWOX BI only if the actual UTM tags cannot be retrieved.
 Read more

 ImportantThe combination of values google/organic for UTM source/medium is not allowed in the Facebook→Google BigQuery pipeline.